Where’s the name Cardamom and Tea from?

-There are so many wonderful guides available online—it's a good idea to google around and see what you can glean.
+There are so many wonderful guides available online—it’s a good idea to google around and see what you can glean.
 My only major practical advice is to always have at least one month of posts ready to go, and to decide how many times you want to post per week or per month.
-I post twice each week, so I try to always have eight posts photographed and kitchen-tested (in reality, that means that I sometimes have 20, and other times have 2, but that's the beauty of a stockpile).
+I post once each week, so I try to always have at least 4 posts photographed and kitchen-tested (in reality, that means that I sometimes have 20, and other times have 2, but that’s the beauty of a stockpile).

 What platform do you use?

 I recently switched to WordPress from Squarespace.
 Squarespace templates are absolutely beautiful, and I like how simple they are to set up, but Squarespace (as of the day I’m writing this update, 4/13/21) does not have a recipe card feature, which means that search engines have a difficult time understanding that your posts are recipes and not articles.
 This makes it harder for people to discover and search for your posts, so I strongly encourage anyone wanting to start a food blog to see if you can find a way to make WordPress work.
 It takes a bit more effort to set up and requires a lot more customization to get looking just right, but you’ll have much more control over your search engine optimization.
 That’s not to say that you should stay away from Squarespace in general—they work great for lots of other types of websites and blogs.

 My husband is a philosophy professor who works from home with me just about every day, does all our travel planning, occasionally cooks a humongous pot of vegetarian chili, and eats all the food I make for the blog (even when I’m testing the same soup recipe for the sixth time in a week—he’s a trooper).
 We’ve been together since high school, and married since 2011.

 Where did you go to school?